SASInnovate2026/Tips-Tricks-for-Building-a-Custom-Step-in-SAS-Viya/README.md

-# Tips Tricks for Building a Custom Step in SAS® Viya
+# Tips and Tricks for Building a Custom Step in SAS® Viya
 Custom steps allow you to create a user interface to dynamically customize SAS® code that can then be shared, reused, and executed in SAS® Studio. in this hands-on session you will learn some tips & tricks for building custom steps in SAS Viya.

 ## Important Information